next-theme/theme-next-pdf/README.md

 This is a plugin that allows to preview PDF files in the blog pages.

 If the browser supports embedded PDFs natively, NexT will create a `<embed>` tag and include the PDF file on your website.
-Otherwise it will create a `<iframe>` tag and uses PDF.js by @mozilla to render the pdf file.
+Otherwise, it will create a `<iframe>` tag and uses PDF.js by @mozilla to render the pdf file.

-Follow the guide below to install dependencies.
+Follow the guide below to install the plugin.

 ## Installation